 For U.S. federal income tax purposes, distributions of investment income generally are taxable to you as ordinary income.
-Taxes on distributions of capital gains generally are determined by how long the Fund or Portfolio owned (or is deemed to have owned) the investments that generated them, rather than how long you have owned your Fund Shares.
-Distributions of net capital gains (that is, the excess of net long-term capital gains over net short-term capital losses) from the sale of investments that a Fund or the Portfolio owned (or is deemed to have owned) for more than one year that are properly reported by a Fund as capital gain dividends generally will be treated as long-term capital gain includible in your net capital gain and taxed to individuals at reduced rates.
-Distributions of gains from investments that a Fund or Portfolio owned (or is deemed to have owned) for one year or less generally will be taxable to you as ordinary income.
-Distributions of investment income properly reported by a Fund as derived from "qualified dividend income," which will not include income from the Fund's or the Portfolio's portfolio securities on loan, are taxed to individuals at the rates applicable to net capital gain, provided holding period and other requirements are met by both the shareholder and the Fund or the Portfolio, as applicable.
-Distributions are taxable to you even if they are paid from income or gains earned by a Fund, including through the Portfolio, before your investment (and thus were included in the price you paid for your shares).
+Taxes on distributions of capital gains generally are determined by how long the Fund owned (or is deemed to have owned) the investments that generated them, rather than how long you have owned your Fund Shares.
+Distributions of net capital gains (that is, the excess of net long-term capital gains over net short-term capital losses) from the sale of investments that the Fund owned (or is deemed to have owned) for more than one year that are properly reported by the Fund as capital gain dividends generally will be treated as long-term capital gain includible in your net capital gain and taxed to individuals at reduced rates.
+Distributions of gains from investments that the Fund owned (or is deemed to have owned) for one year or less generally will be taxable to you as ordinary income.
+Distributions of investment income properly reported by the Fund as derived from "qualified dividend income," which will not include income from the Fund's portfolio securities on loan, are taxed to individuals at the rates applicable to net capital gain, provided holding period and other requirements are met by both the shareholder and the Fund.
+Distributions are taxable to you even if they are paid from income or gains earned by the Fund before your investment (and thus were included in the price you paid for your shares).
 Distributions may also be subject to state and local taxes and are taxable whether you receive them in cash or reinvest them in additional shares.